Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 ```

 This creates a round ball because of the 50% border-radius.
-We also add an animation called `orbit`.
+We also added an animation called `orbit`.
 We'll create the animation in a bit.

 Now for the orange ball, we need to create a radial gradient.